drodil/backstage-plugin-qeta/docs/config.md

 - `moderators`, string array, list of moderator groups or users who can edit, delete questions/answers/comments and mark answers correct for any question.
 Only if permissions framework is not in use.
 - `permissions`, boolean, enable or disable usage of Backstage permission framework, defaults to false
 - `notifications`, boolean, enable or disable usage of Backstage notifications, defaults to true

+## Notification settings

+- `onCreate.question`, string array, list of users or groups to notify when a question is created
+- `onCreate.article`, string array, list of users or groups to notify when an article is created
+- `onCreate.link`, string array, list of users or groups to notify when a link is created
+- `onCreate.answer`, string array, list of users or groups to notify when an answer is created
+- `onCreate.comment`, string array, list of users or groups to notify when a comment is created
+- `onCreate.collection`, string array, list of users or groups to notify when a collection is created
+- `onDelete.question`, string array, list of users or groups to notify when a question is deleted
+- `onDelete.article`, string array, list of users or groups to notify when an article is deleted
+- `onDelete.link`, string array, list of users or groups to notify when a link is deleted
+- `onDelete.answer`, string array, list of users or groups to notify when an answer is deleted
+- `onDelete.collection`, string array, list of users or groups to notify when a collection is deleted
+- `onUpdate.question`, string array, list of users or groups to notify when a question is updated
+- `onUpdate.article`, string array, list of users or groups to notify when an article is updated
+- `onUpdate.link`, string array, list of users or groups to notify when a link is updated
+- `onUpdate.collection`, string array, list of users or groups to notify when a collection is updated

 ## Entities